18 Beautiful Greek Islands for Every Kind of Traveler

 • Book now: Anemi Hotel

-This petite island at the southern edge of the Cyclades was once a place of exile for political prisoners and is now a beloved, off-the-beaten-track retreat where donkeys and goats scramble over sun-soaked hills.
+This petite island at the southern edge of the Cyclades, once a place of exile for political prisoners, is now a beloved, off-the-beaten-track retreat where donkeys and goats scramble over sun-soaked hills.
 Expect sea, sand, and solitude here, plus a dreamy town that rivals Santorini’s Oia.
 Built in and around a medieval Venetian fort, the scenic village of Chora spills whitewashed buildings with blue shutters along a 650-foot sea cliff, towering over emerald waves.
-Foodies should try the thyme honey and matsata (pasta with rabbit ragù).
+Foodies should try thyme honey and matsata (a ribbony fresh pasta, usually served with rabbit ragù).

 • Highlights: art, donkeys, hiking, no motor traffic, stone architecture

-• Getting there: no airport; AirLift helicopter to Kivotos islet, plus a three-minute sea taxi; 90-minute to two-hour high-speed catamarans from Piraeus (near Athens); two-hour private sea taxi
+• Getting there: no airport; Airlift helicopter to Kivotos islet, plus a three-minute sea taxi; 80-minute to two-hour high-speed catamarans from Piraeus (near Athens); two-hour private sea taxi

 • Where to stay: Four Seasons Hydra may not be part of that Four Seasons chain, but its eight well-appointed suites offer comfortable places to bed down, many with sea views.
-The hotel also has a beautiful wooden sailing ship for guests to enjoy.
+The hotel also has a beautiful wooden sailboat for guests to enjoy.

 • Book now: Four Seasons Hydra